Smoke detector: Addressable

-An addressable system gives each detector an individual number, or address.
-Addressable systems allow the exact location of an alarm to be plotted on the FACP, while allowing several detectors to be connected to the same zone.
+An addressable system gives each detector an individual number or address.
+Addressable systems allow the exact location of an alarm to be plotted on the FACP while allowing several detectors to be connected to the same zone.
 In certain systems, a graphical representation of the building is provided on the screen of the FACP which shows the locations of all of the detectors in the building, while in others the address and location of the detector or detectors in alarm are simply indicated.

 Addressable systems are usually more expensive than conventional non-addressable systems, and offer extra options, including a custom level of sensitivity (sometimes called Day/Night mode) which can determine the amount of smoke in a given area and contamination detection from the FACP that allows determination of a wide range of faults in detection capabilities of smoke detectors.
-Detectors become contaminated usually as a result of the build up of atmospheric particulates in the detectors being circulated by the heating and air-conditioning systems in buildings.
+Detectors become contaminated usually as a result of the build-up of atmospheric particulates in the detectors being circulated by the heating and air-conditioning systems in buildings.
 Other causes include carpentry, sanding, painting, and smoke in the event of a fire.
-Panels can also be interconnected to monitor a very large number of detectors in multiple buildings.
+Panels can also be interconnected to monitor a large number of detectors in multiple buildings.
 This is most commonly used in hospitals, universities, resorts and other large centres or institutions.

 Standards

 EN54 European standards

 Fire detection products have the European Standard EN 54 Fire Detection and Fire Alarm Systems that is a mandatory standard for every product that is going to be delivered and installed in any country in the European Union (EU).
 EN 54 part 7 is the standard for smoke detectors.
-European standard are developed to allow free movement of goods in the European Union countries.
+European standards are developed to allow free movement of goods in the EU countries.
 EN 54 is widely recognized around the world.
 The EN 54 certification of each device must be issued annually.